How to reduce image file size

 Modern technology makes it easy and convenient to create and share digital images.
 However, large image files may slow down websites and take up precious storage space, so learning how to reduce image file size is important.

-Here we’ll share some useful and practical methods to make picture file size smaller without losing image quality.
+Here I’ll share some useful and practical methods to make picture file size smaller without losing image quality.

-There are two main options to reduce image file size.
+There are two main options to reduce picture file size.
 You can:

 When you resize an image, you typically think of it as simply changing the visual dimensions of the image.
 For example, you can take an image that is 2000 px x 2000 px and resize it to 1000 px x 1000 px.
 Adjusting the dimensions of an image will reduce the file size.